 | 2020–2023 | 8.4% | 6.9% |

-Price growth has been strongest in:
+Price growth has been strongest in these areas

 - Portraiture by Vigée Le Brun and La Tour